 Jeera tuvaram paruppu rasam | Jeera rasam

-- 2 tsp Tuvar dal/Split pigeon peas/tuvaram paruppu
+- 2 teaspoon Tuvar dal/Split pigeon peas/tuvaram paruppu

 - 2 nos medium sized ripened tomatoes